When used properly the crate is a helpful tool, particularly during puppyhood and adolescence.

 Check our guide on how long you should leave your puppy in the crate at his given age.

 If your pup has an accident in the house, it is your accident, not the puppy’s.
-To reduce the possibility of accidents, we strongly recommend the use of a crate.
+To reduce the possibility of accidents, we recommend the use of a crate.
 Crating a puppy allows you a break from overseeing what your dog is doing.
 At the same time, it ensures that your pup is safe.

 It is valuable to maintain your dog’s comfort level with the crate throughout his life.
 It’s extremely helpful at the vet, groomer and during travel.